 Bachar Houli Foundation Employment Program

-The Bachar Houli Employment program is designed to help minimise the unemployment rate among the Muslim youth across Australia and provide professional development opportunities, mentors and networks to enhance opportunities for young Muslim people who are marginalised in the Australian workforce.
-The program is intended to give Muslim young people career opportunities in sport by providing twelve month traineeships within the AFL industry.
-Each trainee is also support by a mentoring program and transition plan.
+The Bachar Houli Employment program is designed to help promote employment among the Muslim youth across Australia and provide professional development opportunities, mentors and networks to enhance opportunities for young Muslim people who are marginalised in the Australian workforce.
+The program is intended to give Muslim young people career opportunities in sport by providing twelve month traineeships across the sports industry.
+Each trainee is also supported by a mentoring program and employment transition plan.

-Since its inception, the program has seen over 30 trainees work across the AFL industry including AFL, AFL NSW & ACT, AFLQ, WAFC, Carlton FC, Western Bulldogs, GWS Giants and Richmond Football Club.
-The employment program has been successful in transitioning 80 per cent of the trainees to full time employment.
+Since its inception, the program has seen over 30 trainees work across the AFL industry including traineeships at the AFL, AFL NSW & ACT, AFLQ, WAFC, Carlton FC, Western Bulldogs, GWS Giants and Richmond football clubs.
+The employment program has been successful in transitioning 80 per cent of the trainees to full-time employment.